Birth trauma and EMDR

-Warning: Trigger Content: this blog contains information about birth trauma (severe perineal tear and levator ani avulsion), PTSD, and the use of obstetric instruments (forceps).
+Warning: Trigger Content: this blog contains information about birth trauma (severe perineal tear and levator ani avulsion), PTSD, and the use of obstetric instruments.

 As a society, we often shy away from discussing topics like birth trauma, obstetric injuries, and PTSD.
-Yet, it’s crucial to break this silence.
+But it’s crucial to break the silence.

-Today, I’d like to share my story with you.
-I hope this serves as both a source of insight and encouragement for you to open up and share more with others, where possible.
+I’d like to share my story with you.
+I hope it gives you good insight into the power of EMDR, and encourages you to open up and share more with others.
 It’s through sharing our stories that we can transform our culture and reduce the weight of stigma and shame.
-I personally know the birth stories of all of my close friends, and so many more.
-It astounds me how many women have struggled due to a difficult birth, often from not feeling empowered.

 A Smooth Pregnancy

-I had a 'smooth' (and mostly uneventful) first pregnancy and was well-supported by my caring osteopathic husband- he would give me very regular osteopathic treatments, so I was very fortunate.
+I had a 'smooth' (and mostly uneventful) first pregnancy and was well-supported by my caring osteopathic husband- he would give me very regular osteopathic treatments (how lucky!)
 At this stage in my life, I was even more into holistic health and was determined to have a midwifery model of care.
-My husband and I did substantial preparation for a natural birth by doing intensive ‘active birth yoga’ courses and practicing hypno-birthing techniques.
+My husband and I did substantial prep for a natural birth by doing intensive ‘active birth yoga’ courses and practicing hypnobirthing techniques.
 I also religiously used a device called the ‘Epi-No’ and visualised the birth going smoothly every single day.
 I would regularly practice tolerating pain (for example, holding ice in my hands for long periods until it burned whilst practicing pain management techniques).
-Having had chronic pain from the age of six, I already had a high tolerance and was familiar with how to manage it.
+Having had chronic pain from a very young age, I already had a high tolerance and was familiar with how to manage it.

-I was out of options - all known active positions had become exhausted, and it was too late for an epidural.
-The only operating theatre at the hospital was in use already, and we had to act fast.
-Our baby entered the world with the use of forceps, and joy turned to shock when the obstetrician discovered that I sustained a 3b perineal tear (this means that due to the labour and forceps, I had a big tear, all the way through to my external anal sphincter muscle).
+I was out of options.
+It was too late for an epidural.
+The only operating theatre at the hospital was in use already.
+So my baby was pulled out with forceps, but it resulted in a 3b perineal tear (this means a big tear all the way through to my external anal sphincter muscle).

-I was taken to theatre for a repair and was gone for around 4-5 hours.
+I was taken to theatre for a repair.
 I recall being in shock and shaking uncontrollably.
 It took a long time to come out of recovery - my blood pressure was very low.
 It wasn’t until the morning that we realised that our baby’s head was terribly misshapen due to the prolonged second stage and use of forceps.
 He was unable to open one of his eyes for many days due to the damage.
+It's likely this was the cause of him developing a severe motor speech disorder (that has now resolved due to a lot of therapy).

 I remained in shock for many months, staring into space for periods of time.
 I later realised that this was dissociation, commonly seen with trauma.
 I had terrible flashbacks, intrusive thoughts, and panic attacks.
-I tried to hide this from others, not wanting to worry them, but also due to pride and shame.
+I tried to hide this from others, not wanting to worry them.
+I think it was also due to shame.
 I was supported by health care providers, but no one was able to recognise that I had PTSD.
 I wasn’t depressed.
 I had a good bond with my baby.
-Ironically, being a psychologist myself was of no help, and in fact, delayed getting the right type of help (in my case).
+Ironically, being a psychologist myself delayed getting the right type of help.

-Interestingly, it's a primal need to be able to move our bodies.
-It goes back to cave man days where we need to be mobile to get away from prey.
-I couldn’t sit down properly for months, nor could I walk easily.
-The stark reality of this physical limitation was undeniably confronting at a conscious and subconscious level.
+It's a primal need to be able to move our bodies.
+It goes back to 'cave man days' where we need to be mobile to escape danger.
+I couldn’t sit down properly for months, nor could I walk.
+The reality of this physical limitation was very confronting.

-It was later confirmed via an MRI that I also had a levator ani avulsion (one of the two big muscles holding up the pelvic floor tore off the bone).
+It was later confirmed via an MRI that I also had a levator ani avulsion on one side (we have two big muscles holding up the pelvic floor- one of mine tore right off the bone- this can't be 'fixed'- some woman have mesh, or repair work, but the rates of success are very low, and this type of surgery is delayed to later years as much as possible).
 Due to this injury, I was strongly advised that I should never lift more than 10kg ever again, and should never run, skip, hop, and so on.
 I used to love the gym and latin dancing.
 Now, I was advised to ‘slide and glide’ (and not ‘jump around’) at dance classes.
 I was also told that the damage was permanent.

 The anal sphincter repair in theatre wasn’t enough, and I had severe pain for five years from a chronic anal fissure.
-I was told that I couldn’t have this fixed until I had finished having babies.
+I was told that I couldn’t have this fixed until I had finished having babies and finished breastfeeding.
 I lived in fear of having to do a bowel movement and lived in constant pain- pain medication wasn't enough.

 My body was broken.